mat-docs/ATLAS.DisplayAPI.Site/docs/introduction/prerequisites.md

 - WPF
     - [Windows Presentation Foundation](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf) is the User Interface technology used by ATLAS and therefore custom displays should also be implemented in WPF
 - MVVM
-    -  [MVVM](mvvm.md) has used extensively in ATLAS and therefore the Display API has been designed to be fully MVVM compliant
+    -  [MVVM](mvvm.md) has been used extensively in ATLAS and therefore the Display API has been designed to be fully MVVM compliant